Xon/XenForo-SearchImprovements/README.md

  - ( and ) signify precedence
  - ~N after a word signifies edit distance (fuzziness)
  - ~N after a phrase signifies slop amount
+ - In order to search for any of these special characters, they will need to be escaped with \.